cjdbarlow/Part-One/principles-of-acid-base-physiology.md

 #Principles of Acid-Base Physiology {#id}
 > Explain the principles underlying acid-base chemistry

 There have been several different theories of acid-base chemistry.
-The one most relevant for Brønsted–Lowry definition**, which defines:
+The one most relevant for the primary exam is the **Brønsted–Lowry definition**, which defines:
 * An **acid** as a **proton donor**
 * A **base** as a **proton acceptor**

 ##pH
-pH:
 * Stands for the **power of hydrogen**
 * Is a measure of **hydrogen ion activity** in a solution
  * Activity can be approximated by concentration